NBA Rumors: D’Angelo Russell, Terry Rozier Emerge As Magic’s Top FA Targets In 2019, Per ‘Basketball Insider’

 Since the 2018 NBA offseason, the Orlando Magic have been active on the market, searching for a starting caliber point guard.
-When drama started to build around Markelle Fultz and the Philadelphia 76ers, the Magic are rumored to be one of the NBA teams who expressed a strong interest in acquiring the former No. 1 overall pick.
+When drama started to build around Markelle Fultz and the Philadelphia 76ers, the Magic were rumored to be one of the NBA teams who expressed a strong interest in acquiring the former No. 1 overall pick.

 However, according to Steve Kyler of Basketball Insiders, Magic sources denied that there’s a serious trade discussion between the Magic and the Sixers involving Markelle Fultz.
-Kyler revealed that the Magic could wait until the summer of 2019 to address the major issue on their backcourt.
+Kyler revealed that the Magic could wait until the summer of 2019 to address the major issue in their backcourt.
 The Magic are reportedly keeping an eye on Terry Rozier of the Boston Celtics and D’Angelo Russell of the Brooklyn Nets.

 “The Magic, according to sources, have started doing due diligence on some of the notable would-be free agent point guards, and they do have eyes for both Boston’s Terry Rozier and Brooklyn’s D’Angelo Russell.
 Rozier is considered the top option, but there is expected to be significant demand for Rozier, if and when he hits free agency.
 The Magic seem to be willing to deal now, but not at the expense of their future, so this could be an interesting week regarding what gets offered to Orlando with so many teams saying the Magic are open for business.”